opf/openproject/docs/glossary/README.md

 ### Team planner

-The team planner in OpenProject is defined as a [module](#module) ([Enterprise add-on](#enterprise-add-on)) that helps you get a complete overview of what each [member](#member) of your team is working on in a weekly or bi-weekly view.
+The team planner in OpenProject is defined as a [module](#module) ([Enterprise add-on](#enterprise-add-on)) that helps you get a complete overview of what each [member](#member) of your team is working on – in different timeframes.
 You can use it to track the current progress of [work packages](#work-package) your team is working on, schedule new tasks, reschedule them or even reassign them to different members.
 [Read more about the OpenProject team planner](../user-guide/team-planner/).

 ### Time and costs